 Ahead of a proposed vote to merge with Tesla, Solar City shareholders and anybody with a livestream got the chance to see what the solar panel company is up to during a brief event on Friday night, hosted by, naturally, Elon Musk.

-The Tesla CEO and Solar City chairman spoke from a stage set up at Universal Studios in Los Angeles as the sun was setting, backed by houses that Solar City had outfitted with solar panels.
-He showed “before” images of the homes before wowing the audience with glowing displays of residential solar energy at dusk.
+The Tesla CEO and Solar City chairman spoke from a stage set up at Universal Studios in Los Angeles (familiar to Desperate Housewives viewers) as the sun was setting.
+He was backed by houses that Solar City had outfitted with solar panels and showed “before” images of the homes before wowing the audience with glowing displays of residential solar energy at dusk.

 Musk envisions two-thirds of all power being produced at the utility scale (using the Powerpack 2) and a third of it being produced locally, or from the panels on a person’s house (using the Powerwall 2).